marthanda93/kubernetes-cluster/README.md

-# vagrant-kubernetes
+# VAAS
-Vagrant for kubernetes
+Vagrant As Automation Script